AlexandrSokolov/jax_rs/jax_rs_resteasy_client/README.md

 ```
 See [JaxRsProxyConfigErrorTest#testNotFoundWithTextResponseBodyViaJaxRsExceptionsUtils](src/test/java/com/savdev/jax/rs/resteasy/client/error/JaxRsProxyConfigErrorTest.java)

+##### 2. DTO deserialization error.
-##### 2. Having a DTO deserialization error from a response, we can get all information about request/response.
+Having a DTO deserialization error from a response, we can get all information about request/response.
 In case you want to see, how response looks like, you can use the solution, described above:
 ```
     } catch (Exception e){